ReGA: Model-Based Safeguard for LLMs via Representation-Guided Abstraction: Methodology

-Note that we omit the centralizing process of PCA above for simplicity, but it is used in practical implementations.
-These safety representations, $r_1, r_2, \cdots, r_K$, are the principal components in the conceptual features of the contrastive dataset, which denote the most prominent directions for distinguishing between safe and harmful inputs, making them effective for safety concept modeling.
+Note that we omit the centering process of PCA above for notational simplicity, but it is used in practical implementations. \rv{The safety representations $\{r_{1}, r_{2}, \cdots, r_{K}\}\ (r_i\in \mathbb{R}^{d})$ are the principal components in the conceptual features of the contrastive dataset, denoting the most prominent directions for distinguishing safe and harmful inputs.
+In this stage, we choose PCA for dimensionality reduction for the following reasons.
+First, PCA identifies the principal components that maximize variance between safe and harmful inputs in the contrastive dataset, effectively locating the directions most discriminative for safety and filtering noise from safety-irrelevant features.
+Second, the resulting low-dimensional representations enable practical DTMC construction with a compact state space (e.g., 8--64 dimensions in our implementation), whereas clustering directly on raw features (e.g., 4096 dimensions for 7B LLMs) would be computationally impractical. }